Are you tired of switching between applications every single time?

 The Teams craze seems as though has been spreading like wildfire, but what made it better than, say, Skype for Business or Slack?
 Sure, it comes with loads of benefits that Skype or Slack can’t compete with, there’s one major benefit that eclipses the rest: SharePoint and Teams are made for each other.

-In short, SharePoint and Teams are moving in the same direction at the same time, while they are still separate services, they are becoming so intertwined that the lines are beginning to blur—and that means increased productivity and communication for you and your team.
+In short, and are moving in the same direction at the same time, while they are still separate services, they are becoming so intertwined that the lines are beginning to blur—and that means increased productivity and communication for you and your team.
 If you are curious about the relationship between document libraries and teams/channels, here’s a nice diagram that helps to describe that relationship:

 - SharePoint document library folders areTeams channels: Folders in your SharePoint site document library are perfectly synced with channels in teams out of the box, meaning that content can be viewed, uploaded, and accessed in either location natively.
 A huge benefit to this is that content uploaded in Teams can be discussed with your coworkers in real time—no need to send attachments over email anymore.